top of page

 DTI is simply calculated by dividing your total monthly debt payments, so your current mortgage (if applicable), loans, credit cards, etc, by your monthly income, and then multiplying it by 100.
 For example, if you have two personal loans totalling £650 per month and you earn £2,000 per month (before tax), your DTI ratio would be 32.5%.
 At this level, although your loans will impact your overall affordability, most lenders would be comfortable to provide a mortgage.

-Factors that Impact Affordability
+What Factors Impact Affordability?

 Several factors play a significant role in determining your mortgage affordability.
 These include your income, debt-to-income ratio, credit score, your deposit, and the type of mortgage you choose.
 Let's take a closer look at these factors: